-“Every great men was once a baby, every great traders was once a newbie.” – Unknown
+“Every great men was once a baby, every great trader was once a newbie.” – Unknown

-Realising into myself.. that failure, doubt and disappointment is part of the game.
-You need to overcome all these challenges if you want to commit on trading long term.
+I realized that failure, doubt, and disappointment is part of the game.
+You need to overcome all these challenges if you want to commit to trading long term.

-Because from our mistakes we tend to learn more.
-We get wounded..yes! however, from that wound it creates a scar, and that scar will turn into a mark…and that mark will signify that you are indeed a true warrior.
+Because of our mistakes, we tend to learn more.
+We fall and get wounded.
+However, from that wound, it creates a scar, and that scar will turn into a mark, and that mark will signify that you are indeed a true warrior.

-Belief and a proper mindset is everything.
+Belief and the proper mindset is everything.
 You may have the best strategy, large capital, good trading system but with wrong belief and mindset…you will not make it in trading long term.

 Getting hyped, gambling, unnecessary losses, not being able to execute your trading plan…these are just some of the issues that traders struggle every day.

 Our belief about trading, the market and about ourselves will direct our thinking and subsequent action.

 You do not trade the markets.
 You can only trade your beliefs about the markets.